iPhone not sending picture messages? 13 Ways to fix it!

 14. Update iOS

-Apple consistently updates the software on iPhones to ensure apps and features run smoothly.
-Operating on an outdated iOS might hinder app functionality, particularly when interfacing with other Apple devices running a more recent iOS version.
+Apple consistently updates the iPhone’s software to ensure apps and features run smoothly.
+Using an outdated iOS might hinder app functionality, particularly when interfacing with other Apple devices running a more recent iOS version.

 1. To update iOS, Settings → General → Software Update.